panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 Type some characters into the input field... and the text rendered on the screen always stays the same &mdash; `'Unknown'`. `text` ref *is not updated* when the input field changes.

-`:value="text"` makes data flow in one direction only: from the `text` ref into the input field.
+`:value="text"` makes data flow in one direction only: from the `text` ref to the input field.
 Changing the input field value, however, doesn't change `text` ref.

 In conclusion, `v-model` enables a *two-way* data flow, while `:value` enables a *one-way* data flow.